-Before I begin my post today I need to address the horror that happened at an elementary school on Friday.
+Before I begin my post today I need to discuss the horror that happened at an elementary school on Friday.

 Not because it is current or I feel that it needs to be addressed, just that I can’t get it out of my mind.

-I have been trying not to watch all the coverage on the TV and online all weekend but my eyes wander back to it here and there.
+I have tried not to watch all the coverage on the TV and online all weekend but my eyes wander back to it here and there.

 And I can’t stop crying.